kestra-io/docs/content/blogs/2023-10-09-kestra-surrealdb.md

 author:
   name: Dario Radecic
   image: "dradecic"
-image: /public/blogs/2023-10-09-kestra-surrealdb.jpg
+image: /blogs/2023-10-09-kestra-surrealdb.jpg
 ---

 If you're entering the world of data engineering and data orchestration in 2023, boy do you have options.
 So many actually that it's overwhelming at times, especially when looking for a database vendor.

 Do you go with a traditional relational approach?
 How about storing documents?
 Graphs would be nice too.
 Can you have all of that and more with a single database?
-Well, according to **[SurrealDB](https://surrealdb.com/)**, you absolutely can.
+Well, according to **[SurrealDB](https://github.com/surrealdb/surrealdb)**, you absolutely can.

 Because of these reasons (any many more), we've developed a Kestra SurrealDB plugin that allows you to interact with the database in easy and convenient format.

-Today's article will give you a primer in SurrealDB - an innovative NewSQL multi-model cloud database suitable for just anything you can imagine, but also show you how to work with it in Kestra.
+Today's article will give you a primer in SurrealDB - an innovative NewSQL multi-model cloud database suitable for just anything you can imagine, but also show you how to work with it in [Kestra](https://github.com/kestra-io/kestra).
 Let's dig in!

 ---